 Contracts for programs where the reporting institution has an arm's length contractual relationship with the study abroad site operators (i.e., without veto power over curriculum components and individual faculty) will be treated as if they are equivalent to articulation agreements for the purposes of the IP.
-They should be reported as such, when appropriate, in your institution's decennial self-study or PRR.
+They should be reported as such, when appropriate, in your institution's self-study report.

-- summer enrollment

-- individualized or group programs for students who may visit one or more sites in a given season (i.e., not resident at the site for an entire semester or equivalent period)

-- exchange programs
+- individualized or group programs for students who may visit one or more sites in a given season (i.e., not resident at the site for an entire semester or equivalent period) - exchange programs